Collibra Data Dictionary integration

 The integration specifically handles complex data types, hierarchical structures, and polymorphism found in modern databases, JSON, Avro, Parquet, ProtoBuf, etc...
 Custom properties defined for a plugin are also published as custom attributeTypes in Collibra.

 Important note: the Collibra integration is an add-on feature which requires a specific license key which can be purchased from us here.

-To forward a Hackolade data model to you Collibra Data Dictionary, you choose Tools > Forward-Engineering > Collibra Dictionary.
+To publish a Hackolade data model to your Collibra Data Dictionary, you choose Tools > Forward-Engineering > Collibra Dictionary.

 The diagram below describes the integration flow:

 In order to feed data model information to the Collibra instance, it is assumed that you have sufficient credentials to do so.
 If not, please contact your Collibra administrator.

 To connect to the Collibra instance, you must first specify connection settings:

 as well as authentication credentials:

 To successfully import a Hackolade model into Collibra, a user should have the author's license type.
 The role that is assigned to the user should have been provided with the following permissions: